 Her first two jumps resulted in a scratch and a foul, just barely tagging the bar measured out at five-foot-one to knock it off its holder.

-Some would say greatness is molded in momen like this while others fall under the pressure.
+Some would say greatness is molded in moment like this while others fall under the pressure.
 Deters, it was the forward as the Perrydale athlete cleared the height to cheers of her coaches and teammates a few yards away from the High Jump pit.

-“I was really nervous, but usually before doing a big jump I just take deep breaths and do my little warm-up in my head,” “I calm down and , so it doesn’t really matter what I’m jumping I’m just trying to get over the bar.
+“I was really nervous, but usually before doing a big jump I just take deep breaths and do my little warm-up in my head,” said Deters.
+“I calm down and , so it doesn’t really matter what I’m jumping I’m just trying to get over the bar.
 Just take all the stimulates.”

 Now the pressure was on between herself and Southwest Christian’s Kayla Morgan.
 Both athletes looked ready through the fatigue from prior events, Deters with the Long Jump and Morgan with the 100 meter hurdles.